Why are frogs feminine in Spanish?

-If you’ve already got the hang of what we learned in the last section, this should be a breeze.
+If you’ve already got the hang of what we learned in the last section, this should be child’s play.

 Pluralization in Spanish is pretty simple; you just have to add a few s’s.

-Let’s take a look at our example “the white rose” again.
-If you want to make it plural, all you have to do is make the article, the noun and the adjective plural by adding s on the end of each of them.
+Let’s take a look at our examples “the white rose” and “the white dog” again.
+If you want to make them plural, all you have to do is make the articles, the nouns and the adjectives plural by adding s on the end of each of them: